6.4-magnitude earthquake shakes Southern California, U.S. Geological Survey says

 What to do when an earthquake hits

-An earthquake shook Southern California on Thursday morning, with the U.S. Geological Survey estimating it was a magnitude-6.4 tremor.
+An earthquake shook Southern California on Thursday just after 10:30 a.m. local time, with the U.S. Geological Survey estimating it was a magnitude-6.4 tremor.

-The quake was felt from Santa Barbara to Los Angeles, according to reports on social media.
-Residents also said they felt the rattling from the high desert to Laguna Niguel, NBC reports.
+The rattling was felt from Santa Barbara to Los Angeles and from the high desert to Laguna Niguel in Orange County, NBC reports.
+People as far north as Sacramento reported feeling the quake on Twitter.

-The epicenter of the quake was in the Searles Valley, according to the Los Angeles Times, which described the spot as “a remote area of San Bernardino” and reported that the morning temblor “was the most powerful quake to hit Southern California in years.”
+The epicenter of the quake was in the Searles Valley in the Mojave Desert, the U.S. Geological Survey said.
+The Los Angeles Times described the spot as “a remote area of San Bernardino” County and reported that the morning temblor “was the most powerful quake to hit Southern California in years.”

 The U.S. Geological Survey originally estimated it was a 6.6-magnitude quake, which would have been the same strength as the Northridge earthquake that struck Southern California in 1994, triggering billions in damage and killing dozens, according to the Times.